1. Protecting your personal information

 4. How we use personal information

-4.3 Keeping in touch with you: If, having completed our online form, you subscribe to our Mailing List, we will keep you informed about Arsha Vidya UK news and events.
+4.3 Keeping in touch with you: If, having completed our online form, you subscribe to our Mailing List, we will keep you informed about Arsha Vidya UK talks, news and events.
 To remove your contact details from our List, follow the unsubscribe link that appears at the end of every email from us and at the foot of our online forms.

 The free availability on our site of the whole or part of our recordings of selected discourses does not mean we relinquish ownership or copyright.
 (See our Copyright Declaration)